illustration of distribution list vs. shared inbox

 For a simple distribution list, allow posting from people in your organization.

-• Create separate groups for focused communication.
-For example, use one group for customer feedback, another for release notes, and another for team-wide announcements.
-This prevents unrelated emails from piling into the same inbox.
+Routing note: Check posting permissions if emails stop arriving.
+Create separate groups for distinct communication types: one for customer feedback, another for internal announcements to prevent unrelated emails piling into the same inbox.

 How to Create a Shared Mailbox in Microsoft 365 (Outlook)